jacobwicks/jacobwicks.github.io/_posts/2020-02-19-comments-on-code-line-numbers.markdown

 Use the [spread operator ...](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) inside of a pair of angle brackets to make the array-like object into a JavaScript array.

-Now we have an array that contains a reference to the 'lineno' element from each code block with line numbers.
+Now we have the array `codeBlocks` that contains a reference to the 'lineno' element from each code block with line numbers.
 Inside those elements are the divs with line numbers that we created earlier.

 # Find Each lineComment div
 Finding all the lineComment divs the user created is similar to finding all the code blocks with line numbers.